 A wire-rope isolator consists of a unique twisted stainless steel cable wound on drilled bars in aluminum alloy.
 The peculiar characteristics of these isolators are 1) high deformability in both the longitudinal (Shear) and transversal (Roll) horizontal directions and in the vertical direction (Tension-Compression), 2) a significant dissipation capability due to the sliding friction between the intertwined cables.

 Properly isolated equipment is designed to transmit negligible vibratory force and prevent the equipment from being considered a problem source.
 To be assured of proper isolation, it is necessary to apply the well established principles of vibration control.

 We took care about affective vibration isolation system and created our equipment based on principles of vibration control.
 We think that wire rope isolators are the best technical solution for quality work of filmmaking tools, which we produce.

 Damping can significantly reduce the magnitude of the vibration and the magnitude of transmitted vibration can be reduced if the natural frequency can be shifted away from the forcing frequency by changing the stiffness or mass of the system.
 With little or no damping, the vibration is in phase with the forcing frequency.

-Even the smoothest running equipment can produce vibration that is higher than the acceptable range for most sensitive filmmaking equipment.
+Even the smoothest running equipment can produce vibration that is higher than the acceptable range for most sensitive moviemaker equipment.
 Fortunately, the path of the vibration can be readily cut off with a properly designed vibration isolation system.
-Following the basic isolation techniques we are able achieve an acceptable vibration environment.
-Our own produced an isolation system installed with the equipment can provide insurance against vibration-induced.
+Following the basic isolation techniques, we are able achieve an acceptable vibration environment.
+Our own isolation system installed with the equipment can provide insurance against vibration-induced.
 Smooth picture without extraneous vibrations is our work.